 - This medicine may affect growth in children and teens in some cases.
 They may need regular growth checks.
 Talk with the doctor.

 - Birth control pills and other hormone-based birth control may not work as well to prevent pregnancy.
 Use some other kind of birth control also like a condom when taking this medicine (topiramate tablets).

 - If you are taking hormone-based birth control and you have any change in your bleeding pattern, talk with your doctor.

-- Use birth control that you can trust to prevent pregnancy while taking this medicine (topiramate tablets).
+- If you are able to get pregnant but do not want to get pregnant, use birth control that you can trust to prevent pregnancy while taking this medicine (topiramate tablets).

 - Tell your doctor if you are breast-feeding.
 You will need to talk about any risks to your baby.

 How is this medicine (Topiramate Tablets) best taken?

 Use this medicine (topiramate tablets) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.